 Maven Artifacts

-Artifact coordinates, are most often represented as groupId:artifactId:version
+Artifact coordinates are most often represented as groupId:artifactId:version

-, or GAV in short or when
+, or GAV in short.

 Artifact Properties